ob-yekt/simpleskills/README.md

 - Fortune III: Level 25
 - Sharpness V: Level 50
 - Power V: Level 50
+- Efficiency IV: Level 15
 - Efficiency V: Level 75
 - Mending: Level 99

 No more rushing and cycling trades for Mending villagers; you have to earn it!
 You can also offer your enchanting services to other players, creating an economy.

+Enchanting XP is earned through applying enchantments to items on an Anvil or Enchanting Table.

+Enchanting Table XP logic:

+`int XP = multiplier * level * level;`

+So:
+* 1 level as the enchantment table cost → 50 × 1² = 50 XP -> 100 XP with standard mode XP multiplier (2x)
+* 10 levels as the enchantment table cost → 50 × 10² = 5,000 XP -> 10,000 XP with standard mode XP multiplier (2x)
+* 30 levels as the enchantment table cost → 50 × 30² = 45,000 XP -> 90,000 XP with standard mode XP multiplier (2x)

+Customizable by adjusting `enchantment_xp_per_level_squared": 100` in enchantment_requirements.json

 ---